 Step 3: From the text you received, enter the verification code.

 Some businesses can receive an email from Google to verify their location.
-When you start, you’ll see the option to “Verify by email” if you’re able to qualify.
+When you start, you’ll see the option to “Verify by email” if you can qualify.

-Step 1: If you haven’t already done so, sign in to Google My Business and select the business you’d like to verify.
+Step 1: If you haven’t done so, sign in to Google My Business and select the business you want to verify.

 Step 2: Double-check your email address, then select “Verify by email.”